Virpur, Rajkot district

 Virpur is a town in Rajkot district of Gujarat, India.
-Virpur is the birthplace of saint Jalaram and had a temple dedicated to him here which is popular among pilgrims.
+Virpur is the birthplace of saint Jalaram bapa and has a temple dedicated to him here which is popular among pilgrims.
 Virpur was established and ruled by Koli chieftain Viro Bariyo.

 Temples

 Virparanath, Jethabapa and Jalaram Bapa are saints associated with this town and many of its religious sites.
 Religious sites in Virpur include: